Updated: Dec 21, 2022

-This is bang on-trend, is usually paired with a flourish of freshness flowers and goes really beautifully with an opulently styled, but still relaxed, barn style wedding.
+This is usually paired with a flourish of freshness flowers and goes really beautifully with an opulently styled, but still relaxed, barn style wedding.

 You can also choose to dress your cake with fresh summer berries, figs, etc. either instead of (or mixed in with) fresh flowers.

 For an autumnal look you can add touches of edible paint or gold leaf to orchard fruits and go the whole Bacchus... bring on the wine and dancers!